CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/readme.md

 Azure Arc enables you to bring Azure data services to any infrastructure across on-premises data centers, edge, and 3rd party clouds, using Kubernetes on hardware of your choice.
 For customers who need to maintain data estate on-premises, you will gain unique benefits for those on-premises data workloads.

 **First**, you will always be current, meaning updates and upgrades are fully automated, and the deployment is controlled by your policy.
-You will gain unique and cloud proven innovation ahead of any other hybrid cloud offering like the evergreen SQL with no end-of-support through Azure SQL Database, and the hyperscale deployment option of Azure Database for PostgreSQL.
+You will gain unique and cloud proven innovation ahead of any other hybrid cloud offering like the evergreen SQL with no end-of-support through Azure SQL Database, and the deployment option of Azure Database for PostgreSQL.

 **Second**, we will bring cloud elasticity on-premises so you can optimize the performance of data workloads with the ability to dynamically scale up/down and scale out, without application downtime.